Anna Rezan: Other ventures & Politics

+which she supported actively.She said that "When people realise the great power that comes from unity, is always a big win for us all".
+In 2024, President of political party Course of Freedom,Zoe Konstantopoulou invited her to join and as stated, she happily accepted.

 Personal life

 Rezan is largely private about her personal life but has made a concerted effort to be open about her struggles with depression, panic attacks, and anxiety and her recovery journey.
 She has spoken about different types of therapy and self-healing in the hope that it would inspire others to seek help.
-She is also a reiki therapist.
-In 2011, she shared her life mottos: "love brings love" and "love is the greatest power of all as the youngest member of the board of MMA Foundation in NYC " She also supports World Wildlife Foundation, and Action Aid and is the founder of the Love Brings Love organization.
+In 2011, she shared her life mottos: "love brings love" and "love is the greatest power of all" as the youngest member of the board of MMA Foundation in NYC" She also supports World Wildlife Foundation, and Action Aid and is the founder of the Love Brings Love organization.

 Tabloids have been interested in Rezan's romantic life since her teenage years when she dated Panos Mouzourakis.
 In 2009, she was thought to have dated The Durrells actor Alexis Georgoulis; in 2010, her Show Bitch co-star Nassos Papargyropoulos; and in 2011, Panagiotis Bougiouris.
 In 2014, she denied rumors that she and Alexander Payne had a romantic relationship. but she stated that he is a friend that she admires.

+In August 2023 Rezan was spotted on vacation with Yorgo Constantine on a Greek island.